Welcome

 Expert evidence

 Some cases require clarification of technical or specialist issues.
 The court may grant permission for one or more experts (one per party or jointly instructed) to provide written reports and, if required, to give oral evidence.
-Expert evidence is only permitted with the court's approval.
-If experts are called at trial, they are examined in-chief (summarising their opinion), cross-examined, and may be questioned by the judge.
+Expert evidence is confined to matters reasonably required to resolve the proceedings, and the court will often tightly manage the scope and format of expert opinion (CPR 35).

 Key Term: expert evidence